-Defined as receiving the financing for an asset from the provider of the asset, vendor finance is a common way to receive an asset before having the money to pay for it.
-Vendor finance programs can come on a piece of equipment, real estate, software, and even intangible assets.
+The vendor finance definition is the receiving of financing for an asset from the provider of the asset.
+Vendor finance is a common way to receive an asset before having the money to pay for it.
+In addition, vendor finance programs can come on a piece of equipment, real estate, software, and even intangible assets.

 Vendor finance means receiving financing from a vendor rather than a bank or investor.
 This often creates a mutual benefit; the buyer wants the item now in order to pay for it through increased productivity, while the seller of an item appreciates increased income from selling and financing an item rather than receiving just the sales price.